‘Southern Charm’ Season 6 Delayed Over Thomas Ravenel’s Legal Woes

 — Reality Tea (@Realitytea) March 25, 2019

-But Thomas also wants his ex, Kathryn Dennis gagged, saying that she shouldn’t “profit” from his reversal of fortune.
+But Thomas also wants his ex, Kathryn Dennis, gagged, saying that she shouldn’t “profit” from his reversal of fortune.

 “I do not believe Kathryn and Bravo should profit from this litigation and from the pain and suffering it has caused me and will inevitably cause our children.
 Sealing this case will do no good if Bravo and Kathryn are allowed to discuss this litigation on TV or social media.”

-Ravenel says he’s concerned that Dennis will do to him what he did to her when she risked losing custody of the children, but Kathryn’s Instagram has been all about the kids, her business ventures and her new man, musician Hunter Price.
+Ravenel says he’s concerned that Dennis will do to him what he did to her when she risked losing custody of the children, but Kathryn’s Instagram has been all about the kids, her business ventures, and her new man, musician Hunter Price.

 Meanwhile, Ravenel also believes that there is some conspiracy in his custody case involving Dennis and Patricia Altschul, and she has been subpoenaed for a deposition this week.